Eroica-cpp/uwhpsc/notes/homework5.rst

     the proper order, along with the correct ratios.
 But you don't need to do this for the assignment.

+    The changes for Problems 6,7,8 should all be made in the same version.
+    So what you turn in
+    for `quadrature3.f90` will have the parallel loop in `error_table`, will use dynamic scheduling, and have the loop on `j` reordered.

 **Additional problem required only for 583 students**

 #.
 Suppose we want to compute an integral in two space dimensions of the